 Best for: AC, spacious, power outlets, lab theme

-8New Leaf Book CafeUnique Vibe
+8New Leaf Book CafeUnique vibe

 Best for: Books, quiet reading nooks, healthy food